Toxic multinodular goitre: Diagnosis

 Hyperthyroidism is diagnosed by evaluating symptoms and physical exam findings, and by conducting laboratory tests to confirm the presence of excess thyroid hormones.
 It is characterized by high levels of thyroid hormone in the blood along with a low level of thyroid-stimulating hormone (TSH).
 After diagnosing hyperthyroidism, a thyroid scan can be performed to determine the functionality of the thyroid gland using radioactive iodine.
 This scan can identify toxic nodules, which appear as a single area of overactivity, as well as toxic multinodular goiter, which presents with multiple areas of overactivity.
 In addition, a thyroid ultrasound can be conducted to better evaluate the presence of thyroid nodules.

+Fine-needle aspiration for cytology is generally not indicated in an autonomously functioning thyroid nodule, as the risk of malignancy is low, and it is generally difficult to distinguishing between a benign lesion and a malignant lesion in such specimens.
+If thyroidectomy is performed, histopathology can corroborate the diagnosis.
+Toxic multinodular goiter more or less corresponds to diffuse or multinodular hyperplasia of the thyroid (Grave's disease also shows hyperplasia, but typically more prominent thickening of follicular linings):

 Treatments

 Toxic multinodular goiter can be treated with antithyroid medications such as propylthiouracil or methimazole, radioactive iodine, or with surgery.
 Another treatment option is injection of ethanol into the nodules.

+A Cochrane review compared treatments using recombinant human thyrotropin-aided radioactive iodine to radioactive iodine alone.
+In this review it was found that the recombinant human thyrotropin-aided radioactive iodine appeared to lead to a greater reduction of thyroid volume at the increased risk of hypothyroidism.
+No conclusive data on changes in quality of life with either treatments were found.

 History

 The usage of terminology for types of goiter has varied over the past century.
 Physicians and surgeons tend to differentiate among solitary-nodule goiter, multinodular goiter, and non-nodular goiter more thoroughly in recent decades than they formerly did.
 Thus some sources have described, or still describe, thyroid adenoma (toxic adenoma) as synonymous with toxic multinodular goiter, but other sources differentiate those two as single-nodule disease versus multinodular disease (respectively) with pathogenesis that is likely differing in most cases (e.g., single neoplastic cell clone versus multifocal or diffuse molecular metabolic change).
 The medical eponyms "Plummer disease" (named after American physician Henry Stanley Plummer) and "Parry disease" (named after English physician Caleb Hillier Parry) have been used to refer to toxic multinodular goiter, toxic adenoma, and toxic diffuse goiter (Graves' disease); the specific entity in each patient/case is not always clear retrospectively, especially in older literature.
 This is logical given that advanced medical imaging that can show what is happening at various places within a thyroid gland inside a living person (such as nuclear medicine imaging of radioiodine tracer uptake) was not available until after the 1940s.